 Under the Comment and Recommendation sections check the appropriate box and add any pertinent comments.
 A one-to-one correlation should exist between he Comment and the Recommendation.

 For example, if you comment the mouse location does not allow neutral hand/arm position, the recommendation should present a solution.

-Mouse Comment Recommendation

-Туре Shell Rollerball Vertical Touchpad Other Mouse type does not allow neutral arm/hand position Mouse location does not allow neutral arm/hand position Mouse wrist rest in the way Other (comment) None Adjusted mouse position and provided user instruction Replace mouse (see comment) Remove mouse wrist rest Other (comment) Mouse positioned on worksurface to allow for forearm support on the worksurface.
+Mouse Comment Recommendation Туре ✓ Shell Touchpad Rollerball Other Vertical Mouse type and location appropriate Mouse type does not allow neutral arm/hand position None Adjusted mouse position and provided user instruction Location ✓ Work surface □ Tray ✓ Mouse location does not allow neutral arm/hand position Mouse wrist rest in the way Replace mouse (see comment) Remove mouse wrist rest Hand Used ☑ Right ☐ Left Other (comment) Other (comment) Set-up OK ■ No ✓ Yes Mouse is too low when standing due to low worksurface.
+Refer to Worksurface Section.
+Will be appropriate when workstation is raised up.

-Location Work surface Tray

-Hand Right Left

-Set-up OK □ No ■ Yes